stefanspringer1/SwiftHelloPython/README.md

 Use `find /usr/lib -name *libpython*.so` to search for an appropriate Python library.

+## Using a Python environment

+To use a specific environment, reference the Python library inside the environment via `PYTHON_LIBRARY` as described above.

 ## Using UTF-8

 When using a Python script via PythonKit, Python might run with some "missing" settings.
 When you need to read UTF-8 encoded files, you need to: